-If you have developed a meningioma tumor after taking Depo-Provera, you may be eligible to file a lawsuit to seek compensation for the harm and suffering you have experienced.
+If you have developed a meningioma tumor or another condition after taking Depo-Provera, you may be eligible to file a lawsuit to seek compensation for the harm and suffering you have experienced.
 The California Depo-Provera Lawsuit Attorneys at Nadrich Law can help you.

 Call us now at 800-718-4658 for a free consultation to see if you have a qualifying Depo-Provera claim.